jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `value` method can be called with an argument to set the `pin_state` attribute.
 When called without argument it returns the `pin_state` attribute.

+Constants required to provision pins and set interrupts exist but their values are ignored.

 ### machine.PWM

 The `duty` method can be called with an argument to set the `_duty` attribute.
 When called without argument it returns the `_duty` attribute.